petertorelli/express-userdb-sql/README.md

-This is a your basic, complete user-management framework that handles UX for:
+This is a your basic, complete user-management framework that handles UX, UI, frontend & backend for:

 * signup
 * login